Concorde Affaire '79: Plot

-On the ground, Jean contacts the American Consul at a bank, but Forsythe and his henchmen arrive again, and she and Brody must run.
+On the ground, Jeanne contacts the American Consul at a bank, but Forsythe and his henchmen arrive again, and she and Brody must run.
 This time, the police are there and enter a shootout with the men in which all of the henchmen are killed.

-Meanwhile, London Air Traffic Control gets radio contact with the Concorde on a VHF frequence.
+Meanwhile, London Air Traffic Control gets radio contact with the Concorde on a VHF frequency.
 Captain Scott on the Concorde then descends the aircraft to a lower altitude below 12,000 feet, but London now can't get Concorde on the VHF frequency, either.
-Brody and Jean reach the American Consul, and she begins describing what happened.
+Brody and Jeanne reach the American Consul, and she begins describing what happened.

 The Concorde banks, and the number one engine overheats.
 London control reports that the crash began with the overheating of the oven.
 The crew discovers the number one engine is now on fire, and they quickly extinguish it.
 The Concorde continues its descent as one passenger becomes hysterical.

 The plane then levels out at 9,000 feet.
 London control can now see them on radar and proceed to clear a runway.
 Concorde then makes a beautiful landing.
 Brody is relieved.

 The next day, Milland contacts Brody by phone and wants to offer him a shady contract after reading the headline "Concorde Passengers Saved by Journalist."
-Jean thinks that he'll get a big welcome in New York.
+Jeanne thinks that he'll get a big welcome in New York.
 Brody jokingly states that he doesn't have to go, and they laugh.
 He says he has to pay a visit "to a certain bigshot."
-Jean then gets on an Air France flight to return to Paris, but before she leaves, he says he'll give her a call.
+Jeanne then gets on an Air France flight to return to Paris, but before she leaves, he says he'll give her a call.

 Brody then calls his friend Alfie and says that he wants to "push a certain Humpty Dumpty off his wall".
 He says he wants to know the heads of the top corporations in New York City, heavily involved in aircraft sales to South American countries, specifically those most hurt by competition from Concorde.
 The credits begin over footage of a Concorde in flight.

+Home media

+The film has been released on Blu-Ray in Germany by Ascot Elite.